Grow cold-hardy vegetables in winter

 Pick a vigorous, tall-growing variety to give plenty of leafy growth.
 Start the seedlings off in a greenhouse or cold frame, sowing two to three seeds per pot or module cell.
 Once the seedlings have filled their modules they can be planted out to leave 8 inches between each clump.
 Cover the newly planted shoots with horticultural fleece to help them get going.
 Pick little and often by snipping off just above the second set of leaves.

-Starting off cabbage this soon in the season has its advantages: slugs are thinner on the ground and you’ll enjoy a cut of vitamin-rich leaves by early summer—way ahead of spring-sown cabbages.
+Cabbage is another one of the big hearty vegetables.
+And starting off cabbage this soon in the season has its advantages: slugs are thinner on the ground and you’ll enjoy a cut of vitamin-rich leaves by early summer—way ahead of spring-sown cabbages.

 As with any early-sown vegetables, choose varieties suited to sowing in cooler weather.
 Sow into module trays then plant out once the young plants have established, usually within four to six weeks.
 Plant them 9 inches apart.

-Sow directly into containers of potting soil or into modules or pots for planting out a few weeks later.
+Sow directly into containers of potting soil or into modules (trays) or pots for planting out a few weeks later.
 Set three to four seeds per module for planting out 6 inches apart.
 When the plants are growing more vigorously you can pick a few leaves from each plant at a time, allowing replacement leaves to grow.
 In this way you’ll enjoy several harvests from each plant.

 Green Onions (or Scallions)